LatticeX-Foundation/Rosetta/doc/API_DOC.md

   $$ln(x)=\begin{cases} 85873.96716*x^3 -8360.491679*x^2 + 284.0022382*x -6.805568387& x \in (0.0001, 0.05) \\ 3.404663323 * x^3 -8.668159044*x^2 + 8.253302766*x -3.0312942 & x \in [0.05, 1.2) \\ -0.022636005*x^2+0.463403306*x-0.147409486 & x \in [1.2, 10.0) \end{cases}$$

-   **If your want to use the general and high-precision mathmetical natural logarithm, you should use `MpcHLog`.**
+   **If your want to use the general and high-precision mathematical natural logarithm, you should use `MpcHLog`.**